liamlaverty/climate-trace-data-importer/README.md

 ### Expected Data

-Before running, the `importer-settings.json` path should point to a folder with the following structure:
+Before running, the `.env` file's `DATA_PACKAGE_FILE_PATH` path should point to a folder with the following structure:

 ```
 ~/data_packages/climate_trace/